 I first came across charmoula when I was working as a chef at a Mediterranean restaurant in Bristol.
 It’s a herb-laden sauce prolific in North African cuisine and it pairs fantastically with fish and grilled meats.
-We often served it with roast butternut squash and goats cheese as a tapas dish – a combination I thoroughly recommend.
+We often served it with roast butternut squash and goat cheese as a tapas dish – a combination I thoroughly recommend.
 Earthy cumin and coriander paired with the rich, spiced porkiness of chorizo balance beautifully with the sea-sweetness of mussels.
 A gentle heat from the chilli and paprika warms the mouth slowly and brings the dish to life.
 If your diners are anything like the hungry gannets here at Fine Food HQ your plates will be wiped clean in no time!

 Charmoula recipes vary hugely but consistently garlic and coriander feature highly in the ingredients list.
 Using freshly toasted and ground cumin is a great way to maximize the flavour but ready ground will also work.
-This recipe makes more charmoula than you will need – store the remainder in an airtight container in the fridge and use within three days.
+This recipe makes more chermoula than you will need – store the remainder in an airtight container in the fridge and use within three days.

 TIP: When cooking with fresh coriander the stalks can be used in just the same way as the leaves.
-They are packed full of flavour and, when finely chopped, are a delicious addition to dressings, marinades and as a garnish.
+They are packed full of flavour and, when finely chopped, are a delicious addition to dressings, marinades and as garnish.

 Serves 2 as a starter